ML4SE2022/group2/README.md

 <h1>Group 2 PLBART</h1>

-This project covers implementing AST for the PLBART model.
+This project covers the implementation of AST for the PLBART model.
 Our model is fine-tuned using the CodeXGlue dataset.
 The original PLBART code can be found [here](https://github.com/wasiahmad/PLBART).
 The original paper is also linked, [Unified Pre-training for Program Understanding and Generation](https://www.aclweb.org/anthology/2021.naacl-main.211/).
+We used WSL2 for the project.

 </div>